dreerr/pi_vlc_video_looper/README.md

 ## Configuration

-The script uses a configuration file (`vlcsync.conf`) to define its behavior.
+The script uses a configuration file (`loopvideos.conf`) to define its behavior.
 The file should be placed in the same directory as the script or in a specified location.

 ### Sample Configuration File